chalmerj/introcs-lecture-notes/devel/rst/homework-gradecalculation2.rst

    will be presented neatly.
 That is, we expect the following:

    - proper indentation that makes your program more readable by other humans.
+Use all spaces, not tabs to indent.
+You never know what default tabs your grader will have set up.

-   - proper naming of variables and functions.
+   - proper naming of classes and functions.
 In C#, the convention is to begin a name with a capital letter.
-You can have multiple words in a function name, but these should be capitalized using a method known as CamelCase [CamelCase]_.
+You can have multiple words in a name, but these should be capitalized using a method known as CamelCase [CamelCase]_.
 We also recommend this same naming convention for variables but with a lowercase first letter.
-For variables, we are also ok with the use of underscores.
+     For variables, we are also
+     ok with the use of underscores.
 For example, in homework 1 we used names like `exam_grade`.
 If you use CamelCase, you can name this variable `examGrade`.